 How to Calculate Churn Rate for Your SaaS Startup

 While determining an accurate churn rate for some products and services can be challenging, calculating the churn rate for a SaaS is relatively easy.
 Simply take the number of customers lost through non-renewal or cancellation and divide that number by the number of total customers you had at the beginning of the given period.
 If, for example, you started the quarter with 10,000 customers, but lost 480 of them through that quarter, your churn rate is 4.8% quarterly.

-Most start-ups don’t pay a lot of attention to churn, especially early on.
+Startups can often overlook churn rate in the early days of building their business.
 As we said, during this period it is all about the sales.
 But if you will be looking for investors, you can be sure they will be looking at churn.
 Churn rate is a huge indicator of customer satisfaction and can foretell the future of your company.

 If you have a churn rate of 4% a month, that may make you feel pretty good.
 You could view that as a 96% retention rate.
 But if you are churning 4% of your customers each month, you are turning over almost half of your customers each year.
 As your business grows, the number of customers lost will increase, placing even more pressure on creating new sales.

 Monthly SaaS Churn Rate